-The usual thing I say to technical candidates looking for a job in IT is be as specific as possible.
-To be generic you might as well be writing a job specification, not a CV.
-The CV is the first point of contact with every client and to sell yourself as a technologist is the key objective.
+When creating a technical CV and looking for a job in IT it is recommended to be as specific as possible.
+You want your CV to stand out above the crowd.
+The CV is the first point of contact with every client and to sell yourself as a technologist is a key objective.
 Keep your CV specific and focus on listing the technical stack.
-One thing clients always pick up on is what exact technology stack candidates have used in previous jobs and projects so be as precise as you can.
+One thing clients always pick up on and something that is important to them is knowing what exact technology stack candidates have used in previously in jobs and projects so be as precise as you can.

-What to include & how to format a good technical CV
+What to include & how to format your technical CV

 Introducing yourself to the client by telling them who you are and what you do sounds simple, but it’s crucial.
 A good personal profile shows you know what you’re talking about and what your objective is for your next role.